-In this theme we report data that specifically concerns whether the support met women's specific religious and cultural needs.
-While some women did not identify any specific cultural or religious needs; 'didn't have any religious or cultural needs' (Survey respondent #26), almost a third of the survey respondents (n=27, 29.7%) felt their religious and/or cultural needs were only met 'to some extent' or 'not at all'.
+In this theme we report data that concerns whether the support met women's specific religious and cultural needs.
+While some women reported that they 'didn't have any religious or cultural needs' (Survey respondent #26), almost a third of the survey respondents (n = 27, 29.7%) felt their religious and/or cultural needs were only met 'to some extent' or 'not at all'.
 The extent to which women's different needs were met by maternity professionals are detailed as follows: